 The therapeutic virtues of Boswellia serrata have been confirmed by several studies and are attributed to the activity of boswellic acids, particularly that of AKBA (acetyl-11-keto-β-boswellic acid).
 Though by no means exhaustive, the following paragraphs outline the main properties of boswellia.

 Anti-inflammatory activity.
 As mentioned, boswellic acids are potent natural anti-inflammatories.
 They inhibit the synthesis, release and activation of certain inflammatory mediators including several interleukins (IL-1, IL-2, IL-4, IL-6), NF-κB, leukotrienes and 5-lipoxygenase (5-LOX).
 AKBA is particularly effective at inhibiting the pro-inflammatory activity of the enzyme 5-lipoxygenase which is why powerful anti-inflammatory dietary supplements based on boswellia are now available.
-For example, the product 5-Loxin® formulated from an extract of Boswellia serrata standardised to 30% AKBA, is recommended for relieving inflammation-induced joint pain, particularly that of osteoarthritis and rheumatoid arthritis.
+For example, the product 5-Loxin® formulated from an extract of Boswellia serrata standardized to 30% AKBA, is recommended for relieving inflammation-induced joint pain, particularly that of osteoarthritis and rheumatoid arthritis.

 Immune-modulatory potential.
 In addition to their natural anti-inflammatory action, boswellic acids may also have an effect on the immune system.
 Some studies suggest that the active principles in Boswellia serrata resin could offer benefits by acting on the body’s defense mechanisms, influencing in particular the production of antibodies and the proliferation of lymphocytes.
 In this way, boswellia resin may help protect the body and prevent the development of certain diseases.